Jensemon/PBC_API/README.md

 Following is a list of endpoints and how to use them

 ### Get Block
-To retrieve a block at block hight 'x' send a GET request to the following endpoint.
+To retrieve a block at block hight `x` send a GET request to
 ```
 localhost:8000/block/x
 ```